AllyTechEngineering/ByteCoin-iOS13/README.md

-# ByteCoin-iOS13
+# ByteCoin-iOS Project
-Project to use a bitcoin API to show the current exchange rate for other world currencies Uses
+Project to use a bitcoin API to show the current exchange rate for other world currencies:
+This project uses:
   *the delegate pattern.
   *Swift protocols and extensions.
   *Swift guard keyword.